ishashankmi/ecom/UPGRADE.md

-# Upgrade Guide - BringIt v2.0
+# Upgrade Guide - Saras v2.0

 ## What Was Upgraded